Telford Windows 10 and 11 Repair

 About Windows 10 Upgrades in Telford

-Windows 10 was officially launched in 2015 and is apparently intended to be the last Microsoft product to carry the name "Microsoft Windows".
+Windows 10 was officially launched in 2015 and was originally intended to be the last Microsoft product to carry the name "Microsoft Windows".

-A&A Telford Computer Repair are please to offer a Telford Windows 10 Computer Update repair service.
+A&A Telford Computer Repair are please to offer a Telford Windows 10 and Windows 11 Update Repair service.

-For this reason, Windows 10 was offered as a free upgrade to owners of legitimate (legal) Windows 7, Windows 8 and Windows 8.1 systems.
+Windows 10 was offered as a free upgrade to owners of legitimate (legal) Windows 7, Windows 8 and Windows 8.1 systems and Windows 11 was offered as a free upgrade from Windows 10.

-At the time of writing (Oct 2015), having seen multiple versions on many devices, our conclusion; Windows 10 is superior to Vista, Windows 8 and Windows 8.1; slightly better than Windows 7.
+When writing in October 2015, we concluded that Windows 10 was superior to Windows Vista, Windows 8 and Windows 8.1; slightly better than Windows 7.

-If a Windows 10 upgrade fails during the upgrade process, this will usually corrupt Windows and can render the computer unusable.
-The solution is to remove the hard disk drive, copy the personal files (pictures, documents etc) to a different computer and then perform a full reinstallation of the original Operating system (Windows 7, 8 or 8.1).
+If a Windows 10 or Windows 11 upgrade fails during the upgrade process, this will usually corrupt Windows and can render the computer unusable.
+The solution is to remove the hard disk drive, copy the personal files (pictures, documents etc) to a different computer and then perform a full installation of the original Operating system (Windows 7, 8 or 8.1) or perform an upgrade to Windows 10.

-Download and install all updates (there may be over 200 Windows updates), copy the documents back to the correct folders and then (if desired) re run the Windows 10 installation from a USB flash drive.
+Download and install all updates (there may be over 200 Windows updates), copy the documents back to the correct folders and then (if desired) re run the Windows 10 or Windows 11 installation from a USB flash drive.

 Computer drivers are small programs which tell a computer how to control devices which are built into, or attached to a computer.
-If items fail to work following a Windows 10 upgrade, thus will usually be due to driver failure.
+If items fail to work following a Windows 10 or Windows 11 upgrade, thus will usually be due to driver failure.

 On several Asus and Acer systems, the keyboard fails to work correctly after performing a Windows 10 upgrade.
 In many cases this is due to incompatible touchpad drivers.
 Upgrading the touchpad drivers therefore resolves the issue.